 Under section 27A(2) of the Acts Interpretation Act 1954 (Qld), a delegation may be wholly or partly revoked by the principal officer or Minister.
 A delegation may be withdrawn at any time including before a decision is made in a particular case.
 Any revocation of the delegation must be in writing.

-If an applicant is not given a written notice of the decision by the end of the processing period, the legislation provides that a deemed decision to refuse access to information is taken to be made.
-The principal officer or Minister must give a prescribed written notice of the deemed decision and refund the application fee as soon as practicable.
-14
+If an applicant is not given a written notice of decision by the end of the processing period, the RTI Act provides that a deemed decision to refuse access is taken to have been made by the principal officer or Minister.14 The principal officer or Minister must give a prescribed written notice of the deemed decision and refund the application fee as soon as practicable.15

-- making a ‘healthcare decision' 17
+- making a ‘healthcare decision’16

 Decisions about financial hardship for non-profit organisation